leonstafford/leonstafford.github.io/essays/true_cost.md

 Questions for composing formulae:

  - What is the average net impact of a human on the sustainability of our habitat?
+[You can answer here](https://sustainability.stackexchange.com/q/6003/4312)

 [back](/)